gcampbell-msft/fixed-pending-release/README.md

 - `token` (required): Your GitHub access token.
 You can use `${{ secrets.ACCESS_TOKEN }}` to access the value you set as actions repository secret.
 - `message` (optional): The message to be included in the comment.
 This is passed to the action as a lodash template string.
-  Available variables include: `releaseName`, `releaseTag`, `releaseUrl`, TODO: Remove the following items `pullRequestTitle`, `pullRequestUrl` and `pullRequestNumber`.
+  Available variables include: `releaseName`, `releaseTag`, `releaseUrl`.

-## Outputs

-This action does not have any outputs.

 ## Example

 Here's an example of what the comment looks like:

-:tada: This PR is included in [v1.0.0](https://github.com/owner/repo/releases/tag/v1.0.0) :tada:
+:tada: This issue has now been fixed!
+The fix is is included in [v1.0.0](https://github.com/owner/repo/releases/tag/v1.0.0) :tada:

 ## License